baroquee2-dev/AnimaForge/README.md

 Applicable copyright, license, and other notices from the original ChatterUI project and third-party components are retained.
 Copyright in additions or modifications made as part of MiseChat does not replace or supersede the rights of the original authors or other contributors in their respective works.

 For the complete AGPL-3.0 license terms, please refer to the **LICENSE** file in the root directory of this repository.

+#### Network Interaction Notice (AGPL-3.0 Section 13)
+If you modify this Program, or run a modified version of it, and make it accessible to users interacting with it remotely over a computer network (such as a Web application, cloud API, remote server, or SaaS instance), you must ensure that all users are provided with a prominent and accessible means to receive or download the Corresponding Source code of your version under the terms of the AGPL-3.0.

 ### Source Code